simon-ritchie/apysc/docstring_markdowns/apysc/_validation/string_validation.md

 ## `validate_not_empty_string` function docstring

-Validate specified string is not empty.<hr>
+Validate whether a specified string is not empty.<hr>

 **[Parameters]**

-- `string`: str or String
+- `string`: String or str
   - String to check.

 <hr>